Philip Seymour Hoffman: 2000–2004: Established star

 The drama Owning Mahowny (2003) gave Hoffman his second lead role, starring opposite Minnie Driver as a bank employee who embezzles money to feed his gambling addiction.
-Based on the true story of Toronto banker Brian Molony, who committed the largest fraud in Canadian history, Hoffman met with Molony to prepare for the role and help him play the character as accurately as possible.
+It was based on the true story of Toronto banker Brian Molony, who committed the largest fraud in Canadian history.
+Hoffman met with Molony to prepare for the role and help him play the character as accurately as possible.
 He was determined not to conform to "movie character" stereotypes, and his portrayal of addiction won approval from the Royal College of Psychiatrists.
 Roger Ebert assessed Hoffman's performance as "a masterpiece of discipline and precision," but the film earned little at the box office.

 Hoffman's second 2003 appearance was a small role in Anthony Minghella's successful Civil War epic Cold Mountain.
 He played an immoral preacher, a complex character that Hoffman described as a "mass of contradictions".
 The same year, from April to August, he appeared with Vanessa Redgrave, Brian Dennehy, and Robert Sean Leonard in a Broadway revival of Eugene O'Neill's Long Day's Journey into Night.
 Director Robert Falls later commented on the dedication and experience that Hoffman brought to his role of alcoholic Jamie Tyrone: "Every night he ripped it up to an extent that he couldn't leave [the role].
 Phil carried it with him."
 Hoffman received his second Tony Award nomination, this time for Best Featured Actor in a Play.
 In 2004, he appeared as the crude, has-been actor friend of Ben Stiller's character in the box-office hit Along Came Polly.
 Reflecting on the role, People said it proved that "Hoffman could deliver comedic performances with the best of them".